ezcater/ezcater_rubocop/README.md

 This gem is using [Semantic Versioning](https://semver.org/).
 All version bumps should increment using `MAJOR.MINOR.PATCH` based on changes.

+When adding a new cop, please enable the cop and release a new major version.
+This allows us to constantly roll out improvements without clients having their suite break unknowingly.
+When a breaking change is released, users can opt to use `--regenerate-todo` to update their TODO file.
+Do not add cops with `enabled: false` unless you want that cop to always be disabled.

 ## Custom Cops

 1. [RailsConfiguration](https://github.com/ezcater/ezcater_rubocop/blob/main/lib/rubocop/cop/ezcater/rails_configuration.rb) - Enforce use of `Rails.configuration` instead of `Rails.application.config`.